All Projects

 The program was opened up to survivors of trafficking and abuse.
 Following a survey, we delivered tailored training sessions to address their priorities: employment rights, financial stability, and communication and digital skills.
 The program held its culminating event in September 2024 and since then, participants are now building the tools and confidence to champion their rights and advocate for broader systemic change.

-This project was supported by the Civic Power Fund.
+This project was supported by the Civic Power Fund

-Community Conversation: Let’s Talk
+Community Conversation:

 Responding to the race riots, SEEAWA quickly supported our community through emergency funding.
 We invited women from the Filipino Mother’s UK group for an online session on how to keep each other safe from racist hate crimes.